What does ‘Auld Lang Syne’ mean? - NewsBreak

 “Auld Lang Syne,” as most do know, is the title and key phrase of the song.
 It’s also the title and key phrase of the 1788 Scottish poem by Robert Burns, which the song is derived from.
 (The lyrics are believed to be sung to an older Scottish folk song.)
 The phrase itself translates to “old long since” and basically means “days gone by.”
 Merriam-Webster actually defines it as “the good old times.”

 So the song brings to mind thoughts of past times — but also more than that.
-The original five-verse poem essentially gets people singing, “Let’s drink to days gone by.”Iowa laws going into effect January 1, 2022
+The original five-verse poem essentially gets people singing, “Let’s drink to days gone by.”Why do we watch a ‘time ball’ drop in New Year’s Eve every year?

 How did “Auld Lang Syne” become so popular?